Power of Attorney: What's That About?

 Types of Power of Attorneys

-General: a power of attorney that covers all financial or legal matters.
+General: A power of attorney that covers all financial or legal matters.

-Durable: a power of attorney that remains in effect during incapacity.
+Durable: A power of attorney that remains in effect during incapacity.

-Springing: this type of POA becomes active only when a specific event (like incapacitation) occurs.
+Springing: This type of POA becomes active only when a specific event (like incapacitation) occurs.

-Special/Limited: these include medical, real estate, and vehicular POAs; they can be temporary and specific.
+Special/Limited: These include medical, real estate, and vehicular POAs; they can be temporary and specific.

 Key Aspects of a POA